rwinkhart/MUTN/README.md

 # MUTN Password Manager
 Pronounced as: "mutton", "muh·tn"

 MUTN is a simple, self-hosted, SSH-synchronized password manager based on libmutton.

-MUTN is an expanded re-implementation of [sshyp](https://github.com/rwinkhart/sshyp) written in Go.

-Though MUTN will feel very familiar to users of sshyp, it is intended to differ and breaks compatibility with its entry format.
+It is the successor to [sshyp](https://github.com/rwinkhart/sshyp).

 > [!WARNING]
 >It is your responsibility to assess the security and stability of MUTN and to ensure it meets your needs before using it.